How to apply for the ECTEG courses materials?

 • To involve an ECTEG referenced trainer, at least during the first session on this topic, within the applying organisation.
 In case ECTEG’s referenced trainer is not working for the organisation, to arrange and cover travel costs, accommodation and daily subsistence allowance.

-• To include ECTEG’s logo and the “funded by the EU” mention on all materials, including modified and translated ones.
+• To include ECTEG’s logo and the “Funded by the European Union” mention on all materials, including modified and translated ones.

 • To provide to the ECTEG Board at the latest two months after each session a report including: